joostmeijles/blog/content/build_using_azuredevops.md

 Looking to automate your Sitecore Docker image build?

-We decided to leverage the free, for open source software, (❣) Azure Pipelines offering from Microsoft for this.
+We decided to leverage the free (❣), for open source software, Azure Pipelines offering from Microsoft for this.
 This article describes how we achieved a fully automated Sitecore Docker image build using Azure Pipelines.
 <!--more-->

 Being able to build Docker images on your local machine (using [NUKE](http://www.nuke.build), see my [previous post](../build_using_nuke)) is nice, but still has some challenges.
 For example;